foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

 ### 2.1. `js/data-manager.js`

-- **Role**: Centralized data loading, validation, and transformation coordinator.
+- **Role**: Centralized data loading, validation, and transformation coordinator with enhanced error handling.
 It acts as the single source of truth for all event-related data within the widget.
 - **Input**: Raw JSON data from the API (or local file).
-- **Output**: Standardized data stored in internal `Map` objects (`rawData.events`, `rawData.speakers`, etc.).
+- **Output**: Standardized data stored in internal `Map` objects with comprehensive validation (`rawData.events`, `rawData.speakers`, etc.).
 - **Connections**:
     - **`loadApiData()`**: Fetches data.
         - **`this.config.webhookUrl`**: (Primary) Connects to the N8N webhook URL to fetch the `n8n-entegyapi.json` content.